pankrys/automaker-homework-to-git/README.md

-# automaker-homewirk-to-git
+# automaker-homework-to-git
-automaker homewirk to git
+automaker homework to git

+make git command with cherry-pick